Legal Help for Welding Injuries – Injured Workers

 Welding is reported to injure over half a million workers every year.
 The manufacturing and construction industries are areas where welders are overrepresented.
 That being said, these individuals aren’t treated with the respect they deserve, given the fact that they are considered as dispensable working class types.
-Welding injuries in Indiana are common, and they can put a person out of commission in many areas of their life.
+Welding injuries are common, and they can put a person out of commission in many areas of their life.

 Welding has many risks due to the fact that heat, fumes and toxic metals are involved in the process.
 It’s very easy to suffer an injury over time, and organs such as the eyes, skin, and lungs are most commonly affected.
-Permanent disability is something that is seen a lot in welding injuries in Indiana, and most people will need specialized treatment that can cost tens of thousands of dollars.
+Permanent disability is something that is seen a lot in welding injuries and most people will need specialized treatment that can cost tens of thousands of dollars.

 - Skin injuries due to constant contact with UV radiation produced by the welding machine.
 This, over time will lead to skin cancer which might metastasize or spread, leading to health complications and even loss of life.

 - Welding eye injuries are common despite the protective eyewear donned by workers in this injury.
 Bright lights can over time lead to corneal and retinal damage, ending up in poor or loss of vision

 - Fumes from the welding process can lead to solid particle deposition in the lungs, causing things like bronchitis and COPD.
 In addition, it’s not uncommon for the nervous system to be affected, resulting in neurological impairment and sometimes, even early onset Alzheimer’s.